-If you love all things opulent, than our crystal ceiling lighting may be the perfect choice for you.
+If you love all things opulent, then crystal ceiling lighting may be the perfect choice for you.
 Due to the huge variety of designs now available, these traditional fittings are still very much in vogue.
 From Marie Therese, to candelabra, to chandeliers with barley twist arms, there is now a crystal design to suit every taste and style preference.

 Crystal lights are no longer limited to huge hallways or large rooms with high ceilings, there is a large range crystal pendant lighting available that is perfectly suited to even the smallest of rooms in your home.